antoniofull/thexpatmagazine.com/src/pages/blog/2020-09-12-moving-to-spain-everything-you-need-to-know.md

 ---
 templateKey: blog-post
-title: 'Moving to Spain: Everything you need to know'
+title: "Moving to Spain: Everything you need to know"
-seotitle: 'Moving to Spain: Everything you need to know'
+seotitle: "Moving to Spain: Everything you need to know"
 date: 2020-09-20T16:38:46.261Z
 description: "Are you thinking about moving to Spain?
 Here's the perfect guide for you!
 Find out useful info about the country and how to settle once you move. "
-featuredpost: false
+featuredpost: true
 featuredimage: /img/willian-justen-de-vasconcellos-7vkp5bam8wg-unsplash.jpg
 imagealt: Photo by [Willian Justen de Vasconcellos ](https://unsplash.com/@willianjusten?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)on